Our Past and Present

 The new chorus was immediately successful.
 Harmony Express entered its first Society competition within a few months and performed respectably.
 The following year, we were champs at our level in Division competition and moved up.
 In 2011, we took second place at a higher level and received an award for Most Improved Chorus.
 The foundation was set.

 Harmony Express has had members ranging in age from 13 to somewhere north of 70.
 We currently have over 15 active members.
-We are always actively recruiting more men who love to sing.
+We are always recruiting more men and women who love to sing.
 Besides competing in Society contests, we give about a dozen performances a year throughout Montgomery County, some paid, some charitable.
 On September 21, 2013, we offered our first major show.
-On September 13, 2014, we offered our second annual show at Leisure World, featuring Mayhem, the 2014 District Quartet champion.
+Our most recent show was November 16, 2019 at the F Scott Fitzgerald Theater in Rockville MD.

 Harmony Express sings for the joy of it, and for the joy of performing.
 We also sing to help preserve a traditional American art form.
 The particular style of a cappella singing called barbershop was born in the mid- to late-19th century, about the same time jazz and the blues were emerging from African American roots.
 Barbershop is a great sound, and we want to keep those harmonies ringing far into the future.

 The motto of the Barbershop Harmony Society is “Keep the whole world singing.”
 We are doing our part!